OpenVoiceOS/ovos-technical-manual/docs/persona_server.md

 wolfram alpha illustrates how to pass solver configs, it has a requirement for an API key

-search/knowledge base solvers can be used together with LLM solvers to ensure factual answers and act as a tool/internet access layer, in the example above you would typically replace rivescript with a LLM.
+search/knowledge base solvers can be used together with chatbot solvers to ensure factual answers and act as a tool/internet access layer, for classic chatbots the example above serves as a rudimentary implementation of tool use

-Some solvers may also use other solvers internally, such as a tool implementation for other LLMs
+tool use for LLMs is better implemented as part of a dedicated solver plugin, some solvers may also use other solvers internally as a tool implementation for LLMs,

-## Client side usage
+## Running

+`$ ovos-persona-server --persona rivescript_bot.json`

+## OpenAI API compatible

-OpenAI compatible API, for usage with OVOS see [ovos-solver-plugin-openai-persona](https://github.com/OpenVoiceOS/ovos-solver-plugin-openai-persona)
+OpenAI compatible API, can be used with hundreds of projects that support it

 ```python
 import openai